Neurrone/personal-knowledge-base/notes/organism-and-environment.md

 People feel safer when there is more information in the environment (related to vulnerability).
 When someone is angry but it is left unsaid, threat goes up.

-Before going into higher order work (emotions and relationships need to be taken care of first before learning), your primitive brain need to be taken care of first.
+Before going into higher order work (emotions and relationships need to be taken care of first before learning), your primitive brain needs to be taken care of first.

 ## 3 Types of Environment

 1. *Spacial environment*: seating arrangements, building layout etc. Asking 7 people to sit in an inner circle while everyone else forms an outer circle to observe them already causes members of the inner circle to feel unsafe.
 Other examples: financial environments, organization charts (who gets to talk to who).
 2. *Linguistic environment*: how we judge and assess one another.
 E.g, culture, policies, what is allowable or not.

+    There are many things we could observe linguistically that could make us feel unsafe, but they boil down to these [[linguistic-behaviours-from-lack-of-psychological-safety]].
+These behaviours show up when people feel unsafe, which causes a new observer to feel unsafe as well.
 3. *Material environment*: material resource e.g food, sleep, exercise, salary.
 When these things are not taken care of, it causes people to feel unsafe.
+Singapore is obsessed with this and is very good at it.